Link Search Menu Expand Document

 Two-Tier Campus LAN

-The two-tier wired architecture includes access switches or switch stacks connected to a dual-switch collapsed core.
-The access switches provide layer 2 services to connected endpoints and connect to core switches providing both layer 2 and layer 3 services.
+The two-tier wired architecture includes access switches or switch stacks connected to a redundant collapsed core using a shared data plane providing a multi-chassis LAG capability for redundant connections to devices.
+The access switches provide Layer 2 services to connected endpoints and connect to core switches providing both Layer 2 and Layer 3 services.

 The two-tier design is well suited for small buildings with few wiring closets and access switches.
 It also works well in larger environments when the fiber cables from each wiring closet are homed in a single location.
 The following figure illustrates this design.